ewelchman/ewelchman.github.io/index.md

 * [**NFL game-flow sankey diagrams**](https://github.com/ewelchman/sankey_app).
-A Flask web app that uses plotly to create Sankey diagrams in order to visualize offensive or defensive performance.
+A Flask web app that uses dash and plotly to create Sankey diagrams in order to visualize detailed play-by-play information and summarize offensive or defensive performance.
+The app takes raw play-by-play data to create a dynamic illustration of offensive performance.
+This kind of visual aid provides instant and intuitive understanding that can be difficult to illustrate with numbers alone.

 # Other data projects

 * [**Investigating dropped packets**](https://nbviewer.jupyter.org/url/ewelchman.github.io/projects/dropped_packets.ipynb).
-A fairly straightforward data exploration in order to investigate where and why some data packets were being dropped in the Wake Forest network.
+A straightforward data exploration in order to investigate where and why some data packets were being dropped in the Wake Forest network.

 * [**Scrabbledice**](https://nbviewer.jupyter.org/url/ewelchman.github.io/projects/scrabbledice.ipynb).
 Designing a Boggle-like set of dice for a board game: I implement a genetic-adjacent algorithm to find the best way to arrange letters on the dice, then for a sanity check I look at the results that score best.